OJB-Quantum/Generative-Layout-Notebooks/README.md

 # Generative-Layout-Notebooks
 GDSII/OASIS layout examples in Google Colab notebooks.
 Previews are provided as 2D plots before exporting.

+Note: This repository also contains some interesting fractal design layouts.